Isadare-Oreoluwa/Isadare-Oreoluwa/README.md

 4. [Contact](#contact)

 ## Introduction
 Welcome to my collection of SQL projects!
+This repository showcases various SQL-based analyses focused on extracting insights from different datasets.

 ## Projects